 Heading down vaguely eerie Sydenham Road, you may fear you've missed a turn somewhere along the way as airplanes swoop directly overhead.
 Just when you're sure the street is a tad too quiet, around the bend — marked only with a giant painting of a lumberjack-like brewer in overalls — Batch Brewing Co. sits inside one of Marrickville's roller-doored spaces.

 The warmth of the space, lit by strings of fairy lights, radiates onto the footpath as locals catch up over a few jars of current offerings from brewing team Andrew Fineran and Chris Sidwa.
 Old leather couches occupy the front of Batch, with low coffee tables and rugs you'll be sure came straight from your granny's house.
 Batch makes little attempt to hide the giant steel fermenting tanks, but should it have to?
 Sydneysiders today are keen to know exactly where their products come from — and these boys aren't hiding a thing.
 The Batch bar sits on one side of the room with a smattering of stools set for beer enthusiasts as they chat away to the team behind the bar.

-The Batch brewery opened early this year, the passion project of two American expats and lacrosse teammates who gave up on failed home brewing projects to join Sydney's quickly growing craft scene.
+The Batch brewery is a passion project of two American expats and lacrosse teammates, who gave up on failed home brewing projects to join Sydney's quickly growing craft scene.